How a Data-First Strategy Helped Focus Bank Enter the Fintech Space Smoothly

 Branches: 9

-Fintech ecosystem: Sponsor bank for 2 fintechs, and scaling in 2026
+Fintech ecosystem: Sponsor bank for 2 fintechs, scaling in 2026

 Focus Bank Mission